-- ✓ The credit union has eight physical branches located in Avonlea, Ceylon, Earl Grey, Ogema, Pangman, Radville, Torquay and Tribune, 3 of our branches offer 24-hour ATM service to our communities. - ✓ We have employed 60 local people; this contributed \$4,200,918.42 in payroll to our local communities. - ✓ Our staff and our board commit many hours of their own time to local government, service clubs, sports teams, churches and committees; many are in executive positions with these organizations.
-Our staff contributed over 2,700 hours of volunteer time into our local communities and many more to our extended communities.
+- ✓ The credit union has eight physical branches located in Avonlea, Ceylon, Earl Grey, Ogema, Pangman, Radville, Torquay and Tribune, 3 of our branches offer 24-hour ATM service to our communities. - ✓ We have employed 60+ local people; this contributed \$4,438,204.23 in payroll to our local communities. - ✓ Our staff and our board commit many hours of their own time to local government, service clubs, sports teams, churches and committees; many are in executive positions with these organizations.
+Our staff contributed over 2,900 hours of volunteer time in our local communities and many more to our extended communities.